I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 WHAT ARE THEY?:

-Bulbs are amazing storage tanks - storing all the nutrients that help the plants survive their dormant period and create glorious blooms.
+Bulbs are amazing storage tanks - storing all the nutrients that help the plants survive their dormant period and then create glorious blooms.

 TYPES OF BULBS: